Background pattern

 Rare side effects(may affect up to 1 in 1,000 patients):

-• Lingual inflammation (red, swollen, possibly painful), esophageal narrowing (the tube that connects the mouth to the stomach).
+• Inflammation of the tongue (red, swollen, possibly painful), narrowing of the esophagus (the tube that connects the mouth to the stomach).

 During post-marketing use, the following have been reported:

-• Very rare: Consult your doctor if you have ear pain, ear discharge, or ear infection.
-These may be symptoms of ear bone damage.
+• Very rare: Consult your doctor if you have ear pain, your ear is suppurating, or you have an ear infection.
+These could be symptoms of damage to the bones of the ear.

 • Cases of hair loss.

-Rarely, a mild decrease in blood phosphate and calcium levels has been observed in some patients at the beginning of treatment.
+Rarely, at the start of treatment, a slight decrease in phosphate and calcium levels in the blood has been observed in some patients.
 These changes are usually small and do not cause symptoms.

 Reporting side effects